genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 coordinates using the "samse" command (if your reads are single-end) or "sampe" (for paired-end reads).

 1. **Perform targeted mapping** option.
-If this parameter is selected, a bed file is used to specify the genome locations, that the reads should be mapped to.
+If this parameter is selected, a BED file is used to restrict mapping of the reads to specific locations in the genome, that the reads should be mapped to.
 The reference genome is altered to only contain those locations, using the bedtools "getfasta" command and the reads are then mapped to the altered genome.
-The resulting sam file contains local genome co-ordinates, which are converted back to the global coordinates of the reference genome.
+The resulting sam file contains local genome co-ordinates, which are converted back to the global coordinates of the reference genome. (default: unchecked)
-   (default: unchecked)

-The application is based on BWA_ aligner and `BEDtools`_.
+The application is based on the BWA_ aligner and `BEDtools`_.
 The application is used in `Whole Exome Sequencing Data Analysis`_ and `Whole Genome Sequencing Data Analysis`_ tutorials.